Greensburg Wind FarmHB

 Validation and Verification

-The project has been validated consistent with the Verified Carbon Standard, but with extension of the standard project term from 10 to 20 years, with additional discounts to CO2 reductions to be conservative.
-The project’s electrical performance will be third-party verified annually, and the resulting CO2 reductions will be third-party verified every five years.
+The project has been validated consistent with the Verified Carbon Standard, but with extension of the standard project term from 10 to 20 years enabling NativeEnergy to bring the greater up-front funding the project needed to secure the balance of financing.
+Additional discounts to the expected CO2 reductions were made to be conservative, and the project continues to overperform relative to expectations.
+The project’s electrical performance is being third-party verified annually, and the resulting CO2 reductions are third-party verified every five years.

-This project demonstrates financial additionality according to UNFCCC definitions in that the project faces barriers to implementation that are overcome by the opportunity to receive carbon revenues.
-The principal barriers are capital costs of the equipment and lack of economy of scale.
-The upfront payment commitment from NativeEnergy is required to satisfy the developer’s investment requirements.
+This project demonstrates financial additionality according to UNFCCC definitions in that the project faced barriers to implementation that were overcome by the opportunity to receive carbon revenues.
+The principal barriers were capital costs of the equipment and lack of economy of scale.
+The upfront payment commitment from NativeEnergy was required to satisfy the developer’s investment requirements.
 Carbon funding from your purchase helped us enable the developer to finance and fund the successful development of this project.